feliwir/posti/deps/asmjit/README.md

   * `4083C410` - `rex add esp, 16` - 32-bit operation in 64-bit mode with forced REX prefix (0x40).
   * `4883C410` - `add rsp, 16`     - 64-bit operation in 64-bit mode requires REX prefix (0x48).
   * `4183C410` - `add r12d, 16`    - 32-bit operation in 64-bit mode using R12D requires REX prefix (0x41).
   * `4983C410` - `add r12, 16`     - 64-bit operation in 64-bit mode using R12 requires REX prefix (0x49).

 ### Generic Function API

 So far all examples shown above handled creating function prologs and epilogs manually.
 While it's possible to do it that way it's much better to automate such process as function calling conventions vary across architectures and also across operating systems.

 AsmJit contains a functionality that can be used to define function signatures and to calculate automatically optimal function frame that can be used directly by a prolog and epilog inserter.
-This feature was exclusive to AsmJit's BaseCompiler for a very long time, but was abstracted out and is now available for all users regardless of BaseEmitter they use.
+This feature was exclusive to AsmJit's Compiler for a very long time, but was abstracted out and is now available for all users regardless of BaseEmitter they use.
 The design of handling functions prologs and epilogs allows generally two use cases:

   * Calculate function frame before the function is generated - this is the only way if you use pure `Assembler` emitter and shown in the next example.
-  * Calculate function frame after the function is generated - this way is generally used by `BaseBuilder` and `BaseCompiler` (will be described together with `x86::Compiler`).
+  * Calculate function frame after the function is generated - this way is generally used by `Builder` and `Compiler` emitters(will be described together with `x86::Compiler`).

 The following concepts are used to describe and create functions in AsmJit:

-  * `Type` - Type is an 8-bit value that describes a platform independent type as we know it from C/C++.
-It provides abstractions for most common types like `int8_t`, `uint32_t`, `uintptr_t`, `float`, `double`, and all possible vector types to match ISAs up to AVX512. `Type::Id` was introduced originally to be used with `BaseCompiler`, but is now used by `FuncSignature` as well.
+  * `Type` - Type is an 8-bit value that describes a platform independent type as we know from C/C++.
+It provides abstractions for most common types like `int8_t`, `uint32_t`, `uintptr_t`, `float`, `double`, and all possible vector types to match ISAs up to AVX512. `Type::Id` was introduced originally to be used with the Compiler infrastucture, but is now used by `FuncSignature` as well.

   * `CallConv` - Describes a calling convention - this class contains instructions to assign registers and stack addresses to function arguments and return value(s), but doesn't specify any function signature.
 Calling conventions are architecture and OS dependent.